There are a couple of well-known ways to baste English paper piecing templates.

 - Hexagon Grandmother Flower + Free Quoted Hexagon Templates

-What do you do while your hands is at EPP?
+What do you do while your hands are at EPP?
 Listen to audible books?
 If you have not tried audible, here is a link to try it out for free and you get two books to start with.
 Try Audible and Get Two Free Audiobooks.